vacp2p/rfc/waku.md

 ; version is "an integer (as specified in RLP)" version         = DIGIT

 ; pow is "a single floating point value of PoW.
-This value is the IEEE 754 binary representation of 64-bit floating point number.
-Values of qNAN, sNAN, INF and -INF are not allowed.
-Negative values are also not allowed." pow-requirement = pow
+; This value is the IEEE 754 binary representation
+; of a 64-bit floating point number.
+; Values of qNAN, sNAN, INF and -INF are not allowed.
+; Negative values are also not allowed." pow-requirement = pow

 ; bloom filter is "a byte array"